International Baccalaureate (IB)

 Republic of Korea, Ministry of Education

-TCIS is registered with the Korean Ministry of Education and officially recognized as a Foreign School in Korea.
+TCIS is registered with the Korean Ministry of Education and fully-licensed as a Foreign School in Korea.
 TCIS was the third such recognized foreign school in Korea.
 This relationship allows TCIS to have the full support of the Korean government in delivering international education in Korea.